Dr Colin Brown| F.R.A.C.S

 Surfers Ear

-Dr Brown is one of NZ’s most experienced surgeons in successfully treating Exostoses – commonly known as ‘Surfer’s Ear’ or External Auditory Canal Exostoses (EACE).
+Dr Brown, a Master Ear Surgeon, is one of the most experienced and respected surgeons treating Exostoses – commonly known as ‘Surfer’s Ear’.

-Using a combination of techniques and approaches, including revolutionary canalplasty “super’ technique introduced by Dr Hamish Sillars , Dr Brown has personally surgically undertaken hundreds of cases with consistently excellent results.
+Using a combination of techniques, including a revolutionary canalplasty “super’ technique, Dr Brown has personally surgically undertaken hundreds of cases with consistently excellent results.

-External Auditory Canal Exostoses (EACE) is a condition also known as Surfer’s Ear.
+Surfer’s Ear is a condition also known as ear canal “exostoses”.
 Common in countries such as New Zealand, Australia and the West Coast of the United States of America, it is frequently found in surfers who spend many hours in, in particular, cold seawater.

 Exostoses are diagnosed when the ear canal narrows progressively over time due to nodules which then become masses of new bone growth.
 These growths result in large bulges that restrict and at times prevent the draining of water from the ear canal.